abuhurayrasyam/tutor-nexus-client/README.md

 - 📊 Real-time statistics of tutors, users, languages, and reviews
 - 🧑‍🏫 Browse tutors by language category
 - ➕ Add and manage your own tutorials
-- ✅ Private routes with JWT verification
+- ✅ Private routes with Firebase Token verification
 - 📅 Book tutors and leave reviews
 - 🌙 Dark / Light Theme toggle
 - 🔍 Search tutors by language